Rhinemann/mage-hack/src/chapters/True Magick.typ

   Advanced understanding allows the mage to radically alter simple organisms (turning a tree inside out); transform one into another (changing fruit into insects); or -- with Prime #spec_c.d6 -- conjure them from raw energy.
 ]

-Working with his own Pattern, that mage can work substantial alterations on themselves, growing gills, claws, armor and so forth.
+Working with their own Pattern, that mage can work substantial alterations on themselves, growing gills, claws, armor and so forth.
 They remain essentially human, but begin to master the definition of “human.”
 Meanwhile, they also gain the ability to heal damage to other complex organisms, put them to sleep, or inflict harm upon their living Pattern forms.

 / Life Control: Spend a #spec_c.pp to create a #spec_c.d8 asset that can be produced by a #spec_c.d8 or lower Life rating.